COMP3030J-SE-P2-G1/proj/doc/dev.md

 ### Additional Notes

-Install browser extension [Locale Switcher](https://github.com/locale-switcher/locale-switcher) to enable smooth language switch.
+1. Install browser extension [Locale Switcher](https://github.com/locale-switcher/locale-switcher) to enable smooth language switch.
+2. Cache: To use redis cahce instead of in-memory python dict cache, you only need to simply turn on your redis server (if you are using default redis configuration).

 ## API Document